Dynamics of a Fleming-Viot type particle system on the cycle graph: Abstract

 \section{Abstract}

-This work is devoted to the study of interacting asymmetric continuous time random walks on the cycle graph, with uniform killing.
-The process is of Fleming\,--\,Viot or Moran type and allows to approximate the quasi-stationary distribution of a related process.
+We study the Fleming\,--\,Viot particle process formed by $N$ interacting continuous-time asymmetric random walks on the cycle graph, with uniform killing.
 We show that this model has a remarkable exact solvability, despite the fact that it is non-reversible with non-explicit invariant distribution.
 Our main results include quantitative propagation of chaos and exponential ergodicity with explicit constants, as well as formulas for covariances at equilibrium in terms of the Chebyshev polynomials.
-In particular we obtain a uniform bound in time for the convergence of the proportion of particles in each state when the number of particles goes to infinity.
-This work extends previous works by Cloez and Thai around the complete graph.
-It can be seen as a further step towards the study of such processes on graphs with general geometry.
+We also obtain a bound uniform in time for the convergence of the proportion of particles in each state when the number of particles goes to infinity.

 \keywords{Quasi-stationary distribution; Fleming\,--\,Viot type particle system; Moran type model; propagation of chaos; ergodicity}

 \subjclass[2000]{60K35, 60B10, 37A25}